Cost of Attendance

 - Colleges are required use the EFC to determine your federal student aid eligibility and financial aid award.

 - Your EFC is NOT the amount of money your family will have to pay for college.

-For more information about the EFC, see The Guide to Federal Student Aid.
+For more information about the EFC, see the The EFC formula guide from the Federal Student Aid website.